anvaka/ghindex/README.md

 # Building recommendations

+**EDIT (Jan 2016):**
+At the moment GitHub Archive has changed it's API.
+Unfortunately repository description and actual number of stars are no longer available.

+I'm building offline indexer to crawl this information independently, but doing this very slowly
+** end of edit **

 Recommendation database is created by these [~200 lines of code](https://github.com/anvaka/ghindex/blob/master/recommend.js).
 There is a lot of asynchronous code in there, hidden behind promises.